Maximilian von Holnstein: Later life

 Holnstein retired to his castle in Schwarzenfeld in 1893, which he had lived in since 1857.
 Between 1890 and 1892, he had Julius Hofmann (the engineer behind Neuschwanstein Castle) extend the castle and construct the outbuilding and the two towers in the historic style.
 Holnstein lived in the castle until his death in 1895 after which he was buried in the mausoleum, built at his behest between 1882 and 1884, in the Schwarzenfeld cemetery, where his family was also buried.

 Personal life

-On 18 May 1867, Holnstein was married to Maximiliane, Baroness von Gumppenberg (1850–1937), a daughter of Caroline, Baroness von Bayrstorff and Adolf, Baron von Gumppenberg.
-Her maternal grandparents were Prince Karl Theodor of Bavaria and, his first wife, Marie-Anne-Sophie Petin (who was created Baroness von Bayrstorff in 1823).
-Her grandfather was the second son of King Maximilian I of Bavaria and his first wife Princess Augusta Wilhelmine of Hesse-Darmstadt.
-His sister, Princess Charlotte of Bavaria was the wife of William I, King of Württemberg and, after their divorce, Franz I, Emperor of Austria.
+On 18 May 1867, Holnstein was married to Baroness Maximiliane von Gumppenberg (1850–1937), a daughter of Baroness Caroline von Bayrstorff and Adolf, Baron von Gumppenberg.
+Baroness Maximiliane's maternal grandparents were Prince Karl Theodor of Bavaria and, his first wife, Marie-Anne-Sophie Petin (who was created Baroness von Bayrstorff in 1823).
+Her grandfather was the second son of King Maximilian I of Bavaria and his first wife Princess Augusta Wilhelmine of Hesse-Darmstadt and was the brother of Princess Charlotte of Bavaria, wife of William I, King of Württemberg and, after their divorce, wife of Franz I, Emperor of Austria.
 Together, Maximilian and Maximiliane were the parents of: